-Directors can own shares in the corporation they manage.
-Although there are no legal obligations for directors to own shares in the corporation, minimum shareholding requirements for directors are increasingly incorporated into director remuneration programmes in an effort to align the directors' interests with those of the corporation's shareholders.
+Directors can own shares in the company they manage.
+Although there are no legal obligations for directors to own shares in the company they manage, minimum shareholding requirements for directors are commonly adopted into director remuneration programmes in an effort to align the directors' interests with those of the company's shareholders.